soundpress/RulesOfNYC/docs/c16/index.rst

       (vii) (A) Compensation by the Owner.
 A residential occupant may offer the landlord an opportunity to compensate the prime lessee or sublessor for costs incurred for improvements made or purchased in developing a residential IMD unit.
 The compensation to be paid by the landlord is the amount determined by agreement of the prime lessee or sublessor, as applicable, and the residential occupant, pursuant to subparagraph (7)(ii) above, or as determined by the Loft Board pursuant to subparagraph (7)(v) above.
 If the landlord chooses to pay this compensation to the prime lessee or sublessor, the residential occupant remains the occupant qualified for Article 7-C protection, except that the residential occupant will have no right to sell such improvements purchased by the landlord pursuant to § 286(6) of the MDL.
 Compensation of the prime lessee or sublessor by the landlord does not affect the rent due from the residential occupant;

-         (B) if the landlord compensates the prime lessee or sublessor pursuant to (A) above, the prime lessee or sublessor will have no right to recover the unit for his or her own personal use pursuant to 29 RCNY §§ 2-09(b)(4) and (c)(5) of these rules.
+         (B) if the landlord compensates the prime lessee or sublessor pursuant to (A) above, the prime lessee or sublessor will have no right to recover the unit for his or her own personal use pursuant to 29 RCNY §§ 2-09(b)(4) and (c)(5).
 When the residential occupant vacates the unit, the landlord is entitled to lease the unit at market rent, absent a finding by the Loft Board of harassment by the landlord of occupants;

          (C) if the landlord declines the opportunity to compensate the prime lessee or sublessor, the residential occupant remains responsible for the compensation payment established pursuant to subparagraphs (ii) or (v) above.